 We invite all who live, work, or play in this incredible region to become dedicated to the conservation of quality night skies by adopting policies, promoting and participating in actions, and conducting educational outreach in support of night sky viability and natural nocturnal environments for the enjoyment of present and future generations.

 May 2018 – Present

-Aubrey grew up in Cache Valley, Utah and many of her favorite childhood memories include camping under the stars in remote parts of the state.
-Aubrey holds a Bachelor’s Degree in Landscape Architecture and an MS in Bioregional Planning from Utah State University.
+Aubrey is a native of Utah and many of her favorite childhood memories include camping under the stars in remote parts of the state.
+Aubrey holds a Bachelors Degree in Landscape Architecture and Environmental Planning and a Masters in Bioregional Planning from Utah State University.

 Random fact: Aubrey knits food with eyeballs